10 Best Herbal Essential Oils For Foot Odor

 Additionally, its soothing aroma can provide a relaxing effect, making it not only effective but also enjoyable for daily use.

-Rosmarinus officinalis, commonly known as rosemary, produces an essential oil that is widely used for its aromatic and therapeutic properties.
+Rosmarinus officinalis, commonly known as rosemary, is a popular herb whose essential oil is widely used for its aromatic and therapeutic properties.

-However, it is important to dilute the essential oil properly before use to avoid skin irritation.
+However, it is important to dilute the essential oil with a carrier oil before applying it to the skin to avoid irritation.

 Thymus vulgaris, commonly known as thyme, is a herb widely used in aromatherapy for its potent antibacterial and antifungal properties.